 Compliant handling of information is highly important for a leading innovative, science- and technology-driven company.
 When using personal data, the individuals’ rights must be appropriately protected.
 We strive to safeguard the rights of any person whose data we process, including but not limited to our employees, patients, customers, and healthcare professionals.
+When it comes to cyber security, our company understands the importance of protecting our business from cybercrime and ensuring our information is secure from any associated internal and external risks.

 Our approach to data privacy

 The mandate and goal of our Group Data Privacy unit is to mitigate risks and create a global framework for data privacy-compliant business operations.
 This unit helps to train our employees to handle data responsibly and with clear accountability.
-It safeguards our company by providing data privacy risk assurance and compliance with relevant data privacy laws globally.
+It safeguards our company by providing data privacy risk assurance and ensuring compliance with relevant data privacy laws globally.
 Group Data Privacy also contributes to creating value for the development of digital business models.

 Roles and responsibilities